priyadarshii786/Geeks_for_Geeks/README.md

 # Geeks_for_Geeks
-This repo contains solutions to the problems which i had solved --------- Switch to the "master" branch to get solutions. --------- link of the problem is also available there.
+This repo contains solutions to the problems which i solved on GFG